Cabinet Refinishing Best Practices Part 1: The Foundation for a Flawless Finish

 Durability10-15 years with proper prep15-30 years

-CustomizationUnlimited colorsLimited by manufacturer
+CustomizationUnlimited colors, sheensLimited by manufacturer

 Refinishing is ideal when cabinet boxes are structurally sound and you're satisfied with the layout.
 Replacement is warranted when boxes are damaged, layout changes are needed, or you desire completely new door styles.
+However, for most homeowners, refinishing offers the best balance of cost, time, and result.

 Best Practices for a Long-Lasting Finish